Qry3vavna/scripts/README.md

 Ran locally on a system, optionally select a subset of commands.
 Can also print out the commands for other systems vs running them.

+##meta
+Fetch all the metadata on a given file
+Uses and parses tools like: stat, file, lsattr, getfacl, hashdeep, ssdeep, objdump, readelf & find

 ##pacounts
 Used to count packets sent and received for learning and testing